 - Divide the cheese in half, and sprinkle it evenly across the unbuttered side of Slice B on each plate.

 - Heat a medium-sized skillet over medium heat, and cook cut bacon in the skillet until crisp, about 10 minutes.
 Remove the bacon to a paper towel-lined plate, but keep the bacon grease in the skillet.
 Then, add bacon on top of cheese on Slice B of each plate.

 - Add your finely sliced squash to the skillet, and cook 1 minute on each side, or until soft.
 Then, remove to a paper towel-lined plate, pat dry, and distribute evenly across all of your Slice Bs.

-- Drain all but 2 tbsp bacon fat from the pan and add chopped onions, then sprinkle with salt and pepper.
-Cook for about 10-15 minutes over medium heat, adding 2 tbsp water every couple minutes to keep them from burning, and giving them a little toss to scrape the pan each time.
+- Drain all but 2 tablespoons bacon fat from the pan and add chopped onions, then sprinkle with salt and pepper.
+Cook for about 10 to 15 minutes over medium heat, adding 2 tablespoons water every couple minutes to keep them from burning, and giving them a little toss to scrape the pan each time.
 Onions will become very soft and deep brown (but not burned!) when done.

 - Add honey to onions and cook 1 more minute while stirring.
 Distribute the onions across the Slice Bs, and add apple slices on top.

 - Sprinkle the Slice Bs with remaining cheese, close the sandwiches so both buttered sides are facing out.
 Cook sandwiches on a new clean skillet over low heat, covered, for about 3 minutes.
 Flip, cover again, and cook for another 3 minutes.
 Since stoves vary, keep an eye that they don’t burn.